ashish-koshy/C3B/README.md

 is key to product evolution.

 ### Feedback Loop:
-C3B places significant importance on feedback at various stages, indicating a user-centric development approach.
+C3B places significant importance on feedback at various stages to cater to a user-centric development approach.
 This is a strong conceptual foundation as it underlines the importance of real-world use and user satisfaction in shaping the product.
 The user's experience and feedback are central to the development process.